-Originality can go a long way, but if you don’t find what you’re looking for, try our other lists of the best Netflix original series, the best Hulu original series, the best Amazon Prime original movies, and the best Amazon Prime original series.
+If you don’t find what you’re looking for here, try our other lists of the best Netflix original series, the best Hulu original series, the best Amazon Prime original movies, and the best Amazon Prime original series.

 Based on a real story, The Good Nurse follows Amy Loughren (Jessica Chastain), a working single mother whose career as a nurse could be jeopardized if her employers knew that she suffers from cardiomyopathy.
 Her new colleague, Charles Cullen (Eddie Redmayne), helps Amy hide her secret, and they become good friends.
 That’s why Amy doesn’t initially believe detectives Danny Baldwin (Nnamdi Asomugha) and Tim Braun (Noah Emmerich) when they tell her that Charles may be connected to several suspicious deaths.
 Unfortunately for Amy, the more she looks into it, the more she suspects that her friend is a serial killer.

 Related Topics: Netflix | Hulu | Amazon Prime | More Streaming Services

 - The best LGBTQ movies on Netflix right now

 - The best shows on Hulu right now (June 2023)